highbyte/dotnet-6502/doc/SYSTEMS_C64_AI_CODE_COMPLETION.md

 - It will be a bit slower than using OpenAI directly.

 > [!NOTE]
-> The field `Custom endpoint API key` is currently pre-populated with a public available key for the custom endpoint (_it's not an OpenAI key_).
+> The field `Custom endpoint API key` is currently pre-populated with a public available key (or blank for default) for the custom endpoint (_it's not an OpenAI key_).
 This is for future use.

 #### AI backend type: `OpenAI`
 If you have your own OpenAI API key, you can connect to OpenAI directly.